 This PP-Module identifies several SFRs from the GPOS PP that are needed to support VPN client functionality.
-This is considered to be consistent because the functionality provided by the GPOS is being used for its intended purpose.
+This is considered to be consistent because the functionality provided by the operating system is being used for its intended purpose.
 The PP-Module also identifies a number of modified SFRs from the GPOS PP as well as new SFRs that are used entirely to provide VPN client functionality.
-The rationale for why this does not conflict with the claims defined by the GPOS PP are as follows:
+The rationale for why this does not conflict with SFRs defined by the GPOS PP are as follows:

-PP-Module Requirement Consistency Rationale Modified SFRs FCS_CKM.1(1) The ST author is instructed to make specific selections at minimum to address VPN client requirements; the SFR behavior itself is unmodified.
-FCS_CKM.2(1) The ST author is instructed to make specific selections at minimum to address VPN client requirements; the SFR behavior itself is unmodified.
+PP-Module Requirement Consistency Rationale Modified SFRs FCS_CKM.1 The ST author is instructed to make specific selections at minimum to address VPN client requirements; the SFR behavior itself is unmodified.
+FCS_CKM.2 The ST author is instructed to make specific selections at minimum to address VPN client requirements; the SFR behavior itself is unmodified.
 FCS_COP.1(1) The SFR is refined to list an additional AES mode that must be supported to address VPN client requirements; the use of this mode for VPN connectivity does not impact the ability of the GPOS to satisfy any of its other security requirements.
-Additional SFRs (GPOS PP as s Base-PP) FCS_CKM.1/VPN Generation of IKE peer authentication keys is added functionality that does not prevent the existing GPOS functions from being performed.
-FCS_CKM_EXT.2 Storage of key data related to VPN functionality can be accomplished using the same mechanism defined by FCS_STO_EXT.1 in the GPOS PP. FIA_X509_EXT.3 This SFR defines additional uses for X.509 certificate functionality that do not conflict with those defined in the GPOS PP. FTP_ITC.1 This SFR defines a trusted channel for IPsec, which is added functionality that does not prevent the existing GPOS functions from being performed.
-Mandatory SFRs FCS_IPSEC_EXT.1 This SFR defines the VPN client's IPsec implementation, which is added functionality that does not interfere with the GPOS functions.
-FDP_RIP.2 The requirement to protect against re-use of residual data is a property of the VPN client behavior and does not impact the GPOS functionality.
-FMT_SMF.1/VPN The ability to configure the VPN client behavior does not affect whether the GPOS as a whole can perform its security functions.
-FPT_TST_EXT.1 Self-testing of the VPN client functionality does not impact the ability of the GPOS to perform its security functions.
-Selection-Based SFRs , FIA_PSK_EXT.1 This SFR defines the use of pre-shared keys, which is behavior that only relates to the establishment of IPsec connections.
-Objective SFRs FAU_GEN.1 Audit records generated by the VPN client do not interfere with GPOS functionality.
-The possibility of the underlying OS platform generating audit records is consistent with the GPOS PP, which already contains FAU_GEN.1.
+Additional SFRs (GPOS PP as Base- PP) FCS_CKM_EXT.2 Storage of key data related to VPN functionality can be accomplished using the same mechanism defined by FCS_STO_EXT.1 in the GPOS PP. FIA_X509_EXT.3 This SFR defines additional uses for X.509 certificate functionality that do not conflict with those defined in the GPOS PP. FTP_ITC.1 This SFR defines a trusted channel for IPsec, which is added functionality that does not prevent the existing GPOS functions from being performed.